Substitute (cricket): Tactical substitute

-In the 2005 Ashes Test series, Australian captain Ricky Ponting repeatedly complained that England were abusing the substitute system by bringing on specialist fielders in place of bowlers with poor fielding skills, which he argued was against the spirit of cricket.
+In the 2005 Ashes Test series, Australian captain Ricky Ponting repeatedly complained that England were abusing the substitute system by bringing on specialist fielders who would otherwise have no hope of being in the England team, in place of bowlers with poor fielding skills.
+This was argued to be against the spirit of cricket as substitute fielders were normally drawn from the unfortunate players within the overall squad that were left out of the match due to their bowling style not matching the wicket, being the backup wicket-keeper or to adjust the mix of bowlers and batsmen in the team.
 English bowlers were frequently substituted at the end of bowling spells and temporarily replaced with fresh fielders.
-The England coach Duncan Fletcher argued that these substitutions were either legitimate injuries or players "answering the call of nature" (i.e. using the toilet).
+The England coach Duncan Fletcher argued that these substitutions were either legitimate injuries or players "answering the call of nature" (i.e. using the toilet), but did not address the use of players from outside the England team.
 The issue came to a climax in the 4th Test, when Ponting was run out by substitute Gary Pratt, causing him to angrily shout and gesticulate in the direction of the England dressing room.
 At the time, Pratt was on the field for bowler Simon Jones - who was nursing an ankle injury that proved to end his Test career after this match.
+Pratt was not a legitimate "12th man" however, and instead of being a member of the Test team, he was a "ring in" specialist fielder who had a mediocre professional career as a batsman, and was out of First Class Cricket entirely at the end of the following year at age 25.
 Ponting was fined 75% of his match fee for dissent.